gaubert/MTGOBOT/README.txt

 The model folder contains all classes that deal with storing or retrieving database information, like prices, images for pixel scans, transaction records, etc.
 The controller folder contains the MainController, which will coordinate the entire application.

-In the main folder you will find the main app file.
+In the main folder you will find the main app file, "bot.sikuli".
 It instantiates the controller and starts everything.